maabed/karak-dashboard-docs/source/index.html.md

 ## Data Tables

-Blue Dashboard uses <a target="_blank" href="https://datatables.net/">DataTables</a> plug-in with custom design.
+Karak Dashboard uses <a target="_blank" href="https://datatables.net/">DataTables</a> plug-in with custom design.
 This plug-in include many features (search, sort, pagination, child rows, copy, export and more).

-In order to use our customized Datatable you will need to include blue dashboard's style file in addition to the library files as shown in the example.
+In order to use our customized Datatable you will need to include Karak dashboard's style file in addition to the library files as shown in the example.

 <aside class="notice">
 You can read DataTables <a href="https://datatables.net/examples/index">documentation</a> to learn about plug-in options and features.